 Bob Carey’s passion for photography began in high school and has spanned over four decades.
 His love for capturing moments in time lead him to a career in photojournalism, and for the past 14 years, he has dedicated himself to developing photographers.

-Carey is currently chair of the Department of Communication Studies at Gardner-Webb University where he teaches photojournalism.
+Carey is currently chair of the Department of Communication & New Media at Gardner-Webb University where he teaches photojournalism and multimedia.

 Carey spent almost 20 years in the media prior to teaching, having worked with United Press International (UPI), the Brotherhood Commission and at a variety of newspapers.